-SUEZ Australia is the Australian subsidiary of the SUEZ Group, a global organisation headquartered in Paris, France with over 88,000 employees worldwide.
-The Group has delivered waste collection, recycling and water services since the late 19th century and today invests €120 million per year in research, development and innovation.
+SUEZ Australia is the Australian subsidiary of the SUEZ Group, a global organisation headquartered in Paris, France with over 86,000 employees worldwide.
+The Group has delivered waste collection, recycling and water services since the late 19th century and invests approximately €120 million per year in research, development and innovation.
+SUEZ supplies 92 million people with drinking water and 65 million people with sanitation services.
+SUEZ provides nearly 52 million people with waste collection services and recovers more than 14 million tonnes of waste to create secondary raw materials and energy.

-In Australia, we have over 2200 employees at close to 100 sites offering customer-focussed and technologically advanced solutions to meet the water and waste management needs of millions of people.
+In Australia, we have over 2,600 employees at around 100 sites offering customer-focussed and technologically advanced solutions to meet the water and waste management needs of millions of people.
 Our resource management solutions are at the leading edge in the provision of drinking water, desalination, wastewater treatment and re-use, biosolids management, smart water networks, oil and gas systems, waste collection, resource recovery and recycling and the processing and recovery of organics.